-Private investigator says he unlawfully obtained personal details about Meghan Markle, including her social security number
+Private investigator says he skirted laws to get info on Meghan Markle, sell it to the Sun tabloid

 A spokesman for the Duke and Duchess of Sussex said that “today is an important moment of reflection for the media industry and society at large, as this investigative report shows that the predatory practices of days past are still ongoing, reaping irreversible damage for families and relationships.”

-Harry and Meghan have long had a fraught relationship with the British tabloids.
+Harry and Meghan have had a fraught relationship with the British tabloids.
 Harry recently told talk show host James Corden that the British tabloids were “destroying my mental health.”

 “I was, like, this is toxic,” he said.
 “So, I did what any husband and what any father would do.
 I need to get my family out of here.”